Ermenek

-Ermenek is a town and district of Karaman Province in the Mediterranean region of Turkey.
+Ermenek is a town in Karaman Province in the Mediterranean region of Turkey.
+It is the seat of Ermenek District.
+Its population is 11,629 (2022).
 As ancient Germanicopolis (in Isauria; has namesakes), a former bishopric, it remains a Latin Catholic titular see.

-The district forms the core of the plateau region Taşeli.
-According to 2014 census, population of the district is 29,957 of which 11,332 live in the town of Ermenek.

 Names

 The town was historically known as Germanicopolis (Greek: Γερμανικόπολις), Germanig and possibly Clibanus; which later mutated to Ermenek.

 History

 Germanicopolis was an ancient town in the Roman province of Isauria.
-(Hierocl. p.
-709; Concil.
-Chalced. p.
-659; Const.
-Porphyr. de Them. i.
-13.)
-The city took its name from Germanicus, grandson of first Emperor Octavian Augustus, as several others.
+The city took its name from Germanicus, grandnephew and grandson-in-law of first Emperor Augustus, as several others.

 The Crusaders sustained a great defeat at the hands of the Seljuks near the city in 1098.
 It passed to the Turkish dynasty of the Karamanids and became a centre of the Afşar Turks in 1228.
 During the Karamanid period, several of Ermenek's historical mosques were constructed, notably : Akca Mosque (1300), Ermenek Grand Mosque (1302), Sipas Mosque (1306) and Meydan mosque (1436).

 It was later incorporated into the Ottoman Empire, becoming part of the Karaman Eyalet, where it was the second most important town after Karaman itself.